What is tenosynovial giant cell tumor (TGCT)?

 Often does not cause pain or joint dysfunction

-Tumor location:Tends to impact smaller joints like hands, fingers, wrist, foot
+Tumor location:Tends to impact smaller joints like hands, fingers, wrist, feet

 Diffuse TGCT